img

 The Journey Upward: Following breakfast in Phakding, we begin a scenic trek through the villages of Benkar and Jorsalle, eventually reaching the Sagarmatha National Park check post at Monjo village.
 Register Sagarmatha National Park, entry permits at the post.

-Trek continue, The trail leads us to Larja Dobhan, a stunning point where two glacial river, the Dudh Koshi (from the Everest region) and the Bhote Koshi (from the Thame region meet.
+Trek continue, the trail leads us to Larja Dobhan, a stunning point where two glacial river, the Dudh Koshi (from the Everest region) and the Bhote Koshi (from the Thame region meet.
 After crossing the high suspension bridge, we begin the steady, famous ascent toward Namche Bazaar.

 The First Glimpse: We will stop for lunch at Top Danda.
 If the weather is clear, this is where you will be rewarded with your first magnificent view top of Mt.
 Everest.